What is web hosting?

 What happens to my email hosting?

-We also offer email hosting and migration services if you have email mailboxes to migrate away from your current hosts.
+We can also help you with email migrations if you would like to migrate away email mailboxes from your current hosts.